-They could see past the lack of safety in their circumstances and remain in tune with their values and purpose, despite the dangers.
+Despite the dangers, they could see past the lack of safety in their circumstances and remain in tune with their values and purpose.

-The ‘Human Story’ is that of growth, adversity, goals, and the desire to be better.
-Develop a belief in something bigger and you will learn to do better.
+The ‘Human Story’ is about growth, adversity, goals, and the desire to improve.

-Upholding your values and the acceptance of your moment-to-moment experience of life unfolds meaning and self-discovery.
+Upholding your values and acceptance of your moment-to-moment experience of life unfolds meaning and self-discovery.

 Most people spend most of their lives lost in negative thoughts about the past or future.